clareliguori/run-model-context-protocol-servers-with-aws-lambda/README.md

     end
 ```

-This MCP server adapter for AWS Lambda helps you to wrap existing stdio MCP servers into Lambda functions.
+This library helps you to wrap existing stdio MCP servers into Lambda functions.
 You can invoke these function-based MCP servers from your application using the MCP protocol
-over short-lived connections.
+over short-lived HTTPS connections.
 Your application can then be a desktop-based app, a distributed system running in the cloud,
 or any other architecture.
-Your application must have access to invoke your Lambda functions,
-and use the custom MCP client transport that invokes the Lambda functions.

 ```mermaid
 flowchart LR